IshitaAgarwal05/flood-prediction-system---chatbot/README.md

 # Team-Ace

+This project was created and presented at Megathon'24, IIIT Hyderabad. <br>

 **Problem Statement:** <br>
 Create a model that identifies patterns or risk factors that indicate the onset of Floods using satellite imagery and relevant data that helps predict natural disasters. <br><br>